marcotoronto/rdm-test/content/02_file_formats.md

 <img src="figures/dna.jpg" width="300" style="margin-left:30px"/>
 <p style="margin-bottom: 20px"></p>

-Download one Excel (.xlsx) file and convert it to CSV; do the same with a Word（.docx)file (convert to PDF or .txt)
+Download one Excel ( .xlsx) file and convert it to CSV; do the same with a Word ( .docx) file (convert to PDF or .txt)

 Please also share your experience in Padlet